do-adams/tastyfi.me/README.md

 ##### 2. Spotify Credentials

 You'll need to have a registered Developer Account with Spotify and a valid **Client ID** and **Client Secret**.
-Your web application registration must be set up to use the **Authorization Code Flow** [scheme](https://developer.spotify.com/documentation/general/guides/authorization-guide/).
+Your web application registration must be set up to use the **Authorization Code Flow** OAuth 2.0 [scheme](https://developer.spotify.com/documentation/general/guides/authorization-guide/).

 See the [Spotify Developers](https://developer.spotify.com/) website for information on how to do this.